On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Experimental Results

 \subsection{Case Study: modeling aggression diffusion}

-To evaluate the best $IC$ and $LT$ models (as concluded earlier), we apply them to the small labeled Twitter network of the prediction algorithm~\cite{chatzakou2017mean}.
-There are labels for two network snapshots (for 2016 and 2019), while users are labeled as normal or aggressive in both.
-Using the user labels of the first snapshot, we run the $IC$ and $LT$ models and measure the $AUC$ of the predicted labels, vs. the ones of the 2nd snapshot.
+To evaluate the best $IC$ and $LT$ models (as concluded earlier), we apply them to the SL Twitter dataset.
+Here, we remind the reader that SL contains \textit{normal} and \textit{aggressive} labels for two network snapshots: 2016 and 2019.
+Using the user labels of the first snapshot, we run the $IC$ and $LT$ models and measure the $AUC$ of the predicted labels, vs. the ones of the second snapshot.

 The $AUC$ achieved by $IC$ (with $SD$, Jaccard, and Cumulative) is $0.82$, while for $LT$ (with $SD$, Jaccard and Aggression) is $0.89$.
 Thus, both configurations perform well in modeling aggression diffusion, and $LT$ seems to provide slightly better performance, with fewer false positives (aggressors).

+To support the eligibility of $IC$ and $LT$ as diffusion processes that can capture online aggression diffusion, Table~\ref{table:od_comparison} presents the results of our $IC$ and $LT$ models in contrast to the OD models introduced in~\cite{terizi2020angry}.
+Specifically, the authors in~\cite{terizi2020angry} report only their top-performance models, i.e.,~that achieve more than $0.70$ in $AUC$, namely $Deffuant$ and $HK$.
+As it is shown, both $IC$ and $LT$ best configurations outperform the OD alternatives.